maxonrow/mxw-sdk-js/docs/api-1wallet.rst

 .. warning::
         It is highly recommended to show mnemonic of the wallet to the users and advise them to write it down because there is **no way to recover** their wallet without the mnemonic phrases.
+Writing down private key or JSON file on a paper is not practical.

 .. code-block:: javascript
     :caption: *create a new wallet using randomly generated private key*